Azure/acr/docs/preview/connected-registry/README.md

 - EU West
 - US East

-To use the connected registry functionality, your ACR must be deployed in one of the above three regions.
+To use the connected registry functionality, your ACR must be deployed in one of the above three regions and in a supported deployment stamp.
 To check the stamp where your ACR is deployed to, use the following command:

 ```azurecli
 nslookup <your_registry_name>.azurecr.io
 ```

 The stamp name is one of the aliases returned by the above command.
+Currently, connected registries are supported in the following stamps:

 - East Asia: `ea-1.fe.azcr.io`
 - EU West: `weu-3.fe.azcr.io`